Skip to content

 • You want professional support

-• You don’t want to manage load balancers, databases, or object storage
+• You don’t want to manage any infrastructure

-• You need built-in read replicas without configuration
+• You need built-in read replicas and global edge functions

 Fluxbase: Single binary or container